 The question is – what do I put in there?
-Is there some criteria, some undefinable aspect to a thing that either makes it worthy of keeping or not?
+Is there some sort of criteria, some undefinable aspect to a thing that either makes it worthy of keeping or not?
 Is it dependent on the size of the box?
-Eventually you either run out of space or you have to get another box.
+Eventually, you either run out of space or you have to get another box.
 What makes the cut?
 Is it first come first served (saved) until it’s full and then sayonara to the mementos of my late 40’s and beyond?

 - emotionally lazy (that would be the “man” part I alluded to in the opening sentence), or

 - I feel a need to not have unnecessary clutter (… that would be the architect part).

 My initial response when I heard the question “What are you carrying?” was “… a bunch of crap.”